top of page

 Non-attachment

 The practice of yoga has taught me many lessons, on and off the mat.
 One of them is non-attachment (Aparigraha in Sanskrit, the fifth yama in Patanjali's 8 limbs of yoga); it is probably the most challenging yama for me to put into practice in my daily life.
 The philosophy behind non-attachment (and behind most philosophical discussions really) can relate to many aspects of life.
 Aparigraha can also be translated to non-greed or non-possessiveness.
 All those definitions are the negation of some concept.
 I like to think of aparigraha as the capacity to allow things to flow, to flourish in their own due course.
-Essentially it comes back to being present.
-Whichever feeling creates the thought that I want to accumulate things or hold on to them comes from a place in the past of the future.
-Holding on to things to remind myself of a distant past or accumulating objects to prepare for an uncertain future.
+Essentially, it comes back to being present.
+Whichever feeling creates the thought that I want to accumulate things or hold on to them comes from a place in the past or the future.
+Holding on to things to remind myself of a distant past, or accumulating objects to prepare for an uncertain future.

 Although I am still figuring out and practising non-attachment in my daily life, I am so much more gracious in my yoga practice.
-Through a constant asana practice I have learned to let go of poses for a while and make space for that pose to flourish.
+Through a constant asana practice, I have learned to let go of poses for a while and make space for that pose to flourish.
 It's like re-potting a plant when its roots get stuck to the walls of its pot; I give it more space for its roots to expand and breathe so that it can grow.
 This process takes time.

-Today I went for a walk and sat in the grass for a while, listening to the birds singing, the wind playing with the branches of the trees and the sounds of the city around.
+Today I went for a walk and sat in the grass for a while, listening to the birds singing, the wind playing with the branches of the trees, and the sounds of the city around.
 I like practising outside when the weather allows it, which is finally happening now.
 Today I played around with a pose I never practise and surprised myself.
 Thank you for the support Mother Nature <3

 bottom of page